walterfreeman/phy211/syllabus.md

 We will post assigned readings on the calendar before each class.
 (These may change during the semester based on our progress, but we will let you know at least a week ahead of time.)

+<a id="checkins"></a>
+#### Weekly check-ins

+Each weekend, sometime between when you finish recitation on Friday and the next Monday at noon, I'd like you to spend 5-10 minutes filling out a Google Form telling me how things are going -- in particular, how well you are understanding the material from recitation, how well your groups are working, etc.

+This is a chance for you to keep me updated on how things are going for you -- both in our course and overall.
+I'll base what we do the following week on your feedback.
+They're due Monday at noon because this will give me time to incorporate your feedback into the Tuesday morning lectures and the design of the following week's recitation material.

+These check-ins *are* graded, but they aren't intended to test your knowledge of physics.
+The grade for this amounts to "free credit" that you can earn by providing me useful feedback about how you are doing.

 <a id="lectures"></a>
 #### Lectures

-In the auditorium, we will alternate between presentation and practice.
-We will first introduce you to the new ideas we are studying, asking questions and discussing your thoughts using the chat features in Zoom and Twitch.
-If you have done the reading ahead of class, these presentations will serve as review and enrichment.
+We will alternate between presentation and practice.
+We will first introduce you to the new ideas we are studying If you have done the reading ahead of class, these presentations will serve as review and enrichment.

-Questions during the presentation are encouraged and welcome!
-We will also demonstrate for you the analytic processes involved in solving problems.
+We will also demonstrate for you the analytic processes involved in solving problems. **I will always have time to discuss your questions about the homework or recitation activities**.
+Need hints on your homework?
+Ask.

-**At any time during class, we encourage you to ask questions and make comments**.
+**At any time during class, we encourage you to ask questions and make comments about physics**.
 If you do not understand something, ask.
-During class I will have both Twitch and Zoom chat in front of me on a giant monitor; if you type something I will see it right away.

-I encourage everyone to be silly and have fun in chat, in Twitch-meme tradition.
-However, when we're talking about _physics_, please keep the chat clear for students who want to talk about the course.

-I expect that we will have lively conversation during class!
-To encourage this, we will be developing a way to look back over Twitch and Zoom chat logs and award extra credit to people who are active participants.

-We will have a period at the beginning of each class for announcements and questions about administrative stuff (when is XYZ due, what about grades, etc.).
-Please ask questions about administrative things then, rather than once we start discussing physics.

 <a id="homework"></a>
 #### Homework

 Homework in this class is designed as a tool to help you develop the problem-solving skills needed to understand physical situations on your own.

 You will have an assignment due each week (more or less).
-You will submit your homework to Blackboard.
-The best way for you to do your homework is the old-fashioned way: write things out on sheets of paper and scan them with an app like CamScanner.
+We have found that fancy computer homework systems (Blackboard, Mastering Physics, or whatever else) tend not to be as useful as good old pencil and paper.

 We do not intend for you to work on these problems by yourself without help.
-The Virtual Physics Clinic is a great place to come to do your homework; you will likely find many of your peers there as well.
+The Physics Clinic is a great place to come to do your homework; you will likely find many of your peers there as well, along with tutors who can help you, and you can ask questions as they arise.

-You are also welcome to come to our office hours (virtually) and work while logged into Zoom, asking questions as they arise.
+You can also discuss the homework in #homework-discussion on Discord with your peers.

-Doing the homework thoughtfully and with an eye toward understanding "So how did I know what to do here?", and asking for help is the single best thing you can do in this class.
+Doing the homework thoughtfully and with an eye toward understanding "So how did I know what to do here?", and working alongside your peers and instructors as you do it, is the single best thing you can do in this class.

-When writing your homework solutions, you must describe what you are doing in words, even if these descriptions are brief; *your solutions should not consist only of equations.* Show us what you are thinking and why you are doing what you're doing; this will both help you learn and help us give you more partial credit if you understand what you're doing but mess up the math.
+When writing your homework solutions, you must describe what you are doing in words, even if these descriptions are brief; *your solutions should not consist only of equations.*
+Show us what you are thinking and why you are doing what you're doing; this will both help you learn and help us give you more partial credit if you understand what you're doing but mess up the math.
-**If you do not describe what you are doing and why, you may not get full credit for a solution, even if it is correct.**
+**If you do not describe what you are doing and why, you will not get full credit for a solution, even if it is correct.**

 You must submit each problem on a separate side of a page; this is to help us grade your work more easily, and will give the TA's more time to help you learn physics -- which is what we'd all prefer!
-Please submit your work as a **single PDF**, rather than sending us a separate image of each page.
-There are freely available smartphone apps that will do this.

 Two problems from each set will be graded fully (out of ten points); the rest will be quickly graded for completeness out of two.
 Your lowest homework set grade will be dropped.

 <a id="labs"></a>
 #### Labs